 As recently as a few years ago, people had to call to secure permits.
 So, while the website sometimes goes down due to such a high volume in a short time, it’s a huge upgrade from the phone call method.
 Can you imagine calling hundreds of times over a week or two to get through?
 Yikes!

 You’ll start the process by completing a profile and it’s a good idea to do this in advance.
 Consider several date options as you may not get your first choice when you try to secure your permit.

-A permit costs $100 a night from Monday through Thursday and $125 a night from Friday through Sunday.
-This cost is per person not per group.
+A permit costs $100 a night from Monday through Thursday and $125 from Friday through Sunday.
+This cost is per person, not per group.
 So, if you go from Wednesday through Friday, each person will pay $325 USD.

 You must pay for your reservation in full at the time the reservation is made.
-You can have up to 10 people max on each reservation, but they all must pay the permit cost pre person.
+You can have up to 10 people on each reservation, but they must pay the permit cost per person.
 The person whose name the reservation is under must be present on the hike.

 When is the Best Time to Visit Havasupai Falls?

 Ultimately, you’ll go when you can find availability.
 When choosing your dates, it’s a good idea to consider the weather in this area.
 May, June, and September are popular as the weather is gorgeous and not scorching hot.